-A common autoimmune disease that affects the thyroid gland is Graves' disease.
-It occurs when the immune system produces antibodies, which overstimulate the gland to release excessive amounts of thyroid hormones into your blood; this is also known as hyperthyroidism.
+Graves disease is a common autoimmune disease that affects the thyroid gland.
+The condition occurs when the immune system produces antibodies that overstimulate the gland, prompting it to release excessive amounts of thyroid hormones into the blood, which causes hyperthyroidism.
 The symptoms of Graves' disease include tremors, sweating, rapid heart rate, and weight loss.
-Another side effect of Graves' disease is the protruding of the eyes from the sockets.
-If you notice these signs, your thyroid might be working harder than usual.
-There are medications available to treat Graves' disease.
-The removal of the thyroid gland and other non-surgical advancements are possible, too.
+Another common sign of Graves' disease is protruding eyes.
+Medications can treat Graves' disease, and some people have their thyroid gland removed.

 Receive updates on the latest news and alerts straight to your inbox.

 This site offers information designed for educational purposes only.
 You should not rely on any information on this site as a substitute for professional medical advice, diagnosis, treatment, or as a substitute for, professional counseling care, advice, diagnosis, or treatment.
 If you have any concerns or questions about your health, you should always consult with a physician or other health-care professional.